Need Help Paying for Medicare?

 What types of expenses are covered?

-If you qualify, Medicare Savings Programs may cover:
+If you qualify, Medicare Savings Programs may cover some or all of these items:

 How do I apply?

-When applying for Extra Help (Low Income Subsidy for Medicare Part D) your application will be sent to the Department of Social Services, where they will follow up with a mailing to gather more information to determine which Medicare Savings Program you qualify for.
+- When applying for Extra Help (Low Income Subsidy for Medicare Part D) your application will be sent to the Department of Social Services, where they will follow up with a mailing to gather more information to determine if you qualify for one of hte Medicare Savings Programs.

 You can have either Original Medicare (Part A and B) or a Part C (Medicare Advantage Plan).